Mahdah

+History

+Home to the Bani Kaab, Mahdah has long been strategically important due to its location along its border with the United Arab Emirates.
+In the mid-20th century, the area became a focal point during the Buraimi Dispute, a territorial conflict between Oman and Saudi Arabia over control of the Al Buraimi Oasis.
+During British efforts to resolve the conflict in 1955, they deployed overwhelming force to avoid bloodshed, sending in 220 men and two squadrons of the Trucial Oman Levies against a small Saudi force.
+However, the operation was complicated by the presence of the Bani Kaab from Mahdah under Sheikh Obaid bin Juma.
+Though subjects of the Sultanate of Muscat and Oman, the Bani Kaab supported Sheikh Rashid bin Hamad of the Al Bu Shamis, another influential tribal group in the region.

+Administration

+Administratively, Mahdah is affiliated with the jurisdiction of Al-Rawda and is set to host a special economic zone as part of Oman's Vision 2040.
+This development aims to support economic growth by establishing projects, attracting investments, and creating job opportunities for citizens.

 Border

 Previously a 'soft' border, the road through Mahdah from the Emirates now has formal border entry and exit points, open only to GCC nationals.
 Crossing the Omani border at Mahdah represents an exit from/entry to the UAE.
 The trip to the Omani border at Hatta is a popular one for expatriates from qualifying countries performing a 'visa run' in order to renew their visit visas to the UAE.
 A visit visa is valid for one month, renewable at a police station up to three months but then requires an exit from the country.
-As a number of, mainly Western, nationalities acquire a 'visa on entry', a trip to the Hatta border post and then back results in the renewal of an expired three-month visit visa.
+As a number of, mainly Western, nationalities acquire a 'visa on entry', a trip to the Hatta border post and then back results in the renewal of an expiring three-month visit visa.
 This trip has been rendered a great deal less popular since Dubai, and the UAE in general, has reformed immigration practices and streamlined residence visa issuance and renewal.

-It is claimed the first Arab Ambassador to America, Ahmed Bin Na’man Al Kaabi, came from Mahdah in 1840.
+It is claimed the first Arab Ambassador to America, Ahmed Bin Na'man Al Kaabi, came from Mahdah in 1840.

-A district with the same Arabic name but with a different spelling of its name in English, Madha is an Omani enclave on the East Coast of the UAE which surrounds Nahwa, itself an enclave of Sharjah.
-This unusual arrangement is known as a counter-enclave.